Threatened, Endangered, and Diversity Program

 Funding for this Program is provided by the State Wildlife Grant Program and Section 6 of the Endangered Species Act, both of which are national programs that provide federal money to each of the 50 United States to address the states’ conservation priorities.
 Each state must provide a non-federal match, using a funding ratio of 65-75% federal to 25-35% state funds.
 Alaska uses non-hunter related funds to match and capture these substantial federal funds so that Alaska can determine how and where these resources are most effectively spent.

 As the designated trustee of the State's wildlife resources, the Alaska Department of Fish and Game holds all wildlife — including amphibians, birds, and mammals (game and nongame) — in trust for the benefit of the people of Alaska.
 In keeping with the Agency’s mission, this Program reflects the broad range of benefits and values that Alaskan’s desire from wildlife resources.
-The Threatened, Endangered, and Diversity Program therefore focuses on species that are not typically hunted or fished but that have high priority conservation issues that fall within the State’s jurisdiction.
 This will ensure that the State's full biological diversity will be enjoyed by future generations with opportunities for harvest, economic benefit, personal viewing, and recreation.